Important Notification: vSphere Data Protection (VDP) End of Availability (EOA)

 3. Acronis Backup For VMware vSphere

-I’ve seen advertisement here and there for Acronis backup for VMware vSphere.
-In visiting their website, it appears Acronis has multiple backup solution available for VMware, Hyper-V, Citrix and EC2.
+I’ve seen the advertisement here and there for Acronis backup for VMware vSphere.
+In visiting their website, it appears Acronis has multiple backup solutions available for VMware ESXi, Hyper-V, Citrix XenServer, and EC2.
 The cool thing is you can check prices right on the Acronis website.

 Acronis has big and small options depending on your needs.
 These are some of the benefits you get: